 The program has a rolling admissions process and accepts candidates until the class is selected for May enrollment annually.
+The deadline to complete the applications is November 1.

-During admission reviews, first consideration may be given to Arkansas residents.
+During admission review, first consideration may be given to Arkansas residents.
 Highly qualified applicants from out-of-state are strongly encouraged to apply and may successfully compete for admission.
 The Program is committed to admitting and graduating qualified candidates from diverse backgrounds.